Lucinda Williams: 1988–1997: Lucinda Williams, Sweet Old World, and critical acclaim

-1998-1999: Car Wheels on a Gravel Road and commercial breakthrough
+1998–1999: Car Wheels on a Gravel Road and commercial breakthrough

-The long-awaited release, 1998's Car Wheels on a Gravel Road, was Williams' breakthrough into the mainstream.
+Her long-awaited 1998 album Car Wheels on a Gravel Road was Williams' breakthrough into the mainstream.
 The album received widespread critical acclaim, topping the annual Pazz & Jop poll, and received a Grammy Award for Best Contemporary Folk Album in 1999.
 It became Williams' first album to chart on Billboard 200, peaking at No. 68, and remaining on the chart for over five months.
 The album also went Gold within a year of release.
 Reviewing for Entertainment Weekly in July 1998, David Browne found Williams' hard-edged evocations of Southern rural life refreshing amid a music market overrun by timid, mass-produced female artists, while The Village Voice critic Robert Christgau argued at the time that she proved herself to be the era's "most accomplished record-maker" by honing traditional popular music composition, understated vocal emotions, and realistic narratives colored by her native experiences and values.
-In 2003, Rolling Stone magazine called the record an alternative country masterpiece and ranked it No. 304 on their list of The 500 Greatest Albums of All Time, and ranked it No. 305 in 2012's revised list.
+In 2003, Rolling Stone magazine called the record an alternative country masterpiece and ranked it No. 304 on its list of the 500 Greatest Albums of All Time, and ranked it No. 305 in 2012's revised list.
 In September 2020, Rolling Stone updated its Top 500 albums of all-time list, which reflected an updated and diverse judging pool, and the album rose to No. 98 on that list.

-The single "Can't Let Go" also enjoyed considerable crossover radio play, and garnered for Williams a Grammy nomination for Best Female Rock Vocal Performance.
-Another song from the album; "Still I Long for Your Kiss", was featured on the soundtrack album to the 1998 Robert Redford film The Horse Whisperer.
+The single "Can't Let Go" also enjoyed considerable crossover radio play and garnered Grammy nomination for Best Female Rock Vocal Performance for Williams.
+It was later covered by Robert Plant (best known as lead vocalist of Led Zeppelin) and Alison Krauss as a duet, released in 2021.
+Another song from the album, "Still I Long for Your Kiss", was featured on the soundtrack album of the 1998 Robert Redford film The Horse Whisperer.
 The track "Lake Charles" was later featured in the first episode of the HBO series True Blood, and was included on the first season's soundtrack album.
 On February 20, 1999, Williams performed the tracks "Can't Let Go" and "2 Kool 2 Be 4-Gotten" on Saturday Night Live (episode "Bill Murray/Lucinda Williams").
 Williams toured with Bob Dylan, the Allman Brothers and Tom Petty and the Heartbreakers, and on her own in support of the album.
 An expanded edition of the album, including three additional studio recordings and a second CD documenting a 1998 concert, was released in 2006.
 In 1999, she appeared on Return of the Grievous Angel: A Tribute to Gram Parsons, duetting with David Crosby on the title track.